-Mashita has grown from humble roots as a food truck favorite into a 14-seat restaurant with a kitchen and staff capable of catering for hundreds.
+Mashita has grown from humble roots as a food truck favorite, into a restaurant with free multicade games, bar, and a kitchen and staff capable of catering for hundreds.

 Meet The Chef